WWEMGamer2/NatureOS/README.md

-# LeafOS
+# NatureOS
-An app list for updating LeafOS
+An app list for updating NatureOS.
+Powered by LeafOS and Bash.